kubedb/issues/design-docs/pgbouncer.md

 ```

-Here, `Pgbouncer` will be introduced as a new `kind` to handle connection-pooling for PostgresSQL.
+Here, `Pgbouncer` will be introduced as a new `kind` to handle connection-pooling for PostgreSQL.

 The `spec` section of `Pgbouncer` will have three fields to specify the database info, pgbouncer connection configuration, and user list.

 #### spec.databases:

-This field is to be used to specify detailed informations about postgresSQL databases for which users want to use connection pooling.
+This field is to be used to specify detailed information about PostgreSQL databases for which users want to use connection pooling.

 - `spec.databases.dbAlias` is used to name a server-database pair.
 This alias is used to access the mentioned database  via pgbouncer.
 - `spec.databases.dbName` specifies the name of the target database.
 This must be a valid database name to facilitate a successful connection.
-- `spec.databases.pgObjectName` specifies the name of the postgres object in which the target database is running.
+- `spec.databases.pgObjectName` specifies the name of the Postgres object in which the target database is running.
 This name is used for port-forwarding to establish connection from PgBouncer's proxy server to the target server.
-Primary pod of the postgres object is to be used to establish the said connection.
+Primary pod of the Postgres object is to be used to establish the said connection.

 #### spec.pgBouncerConfig:

-This field is to be used to specify connection informations to configure pgBouncer.
+This field is to be used to specify connection information to configure PgBouncer.

 - `spec.pgBouncerConfig.poolMode` specifies when a server connection can be reused by other clients.
 There are three different pool modes: